THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The amenities of The Boat Works make it one of the better marinas we’ve ever been to, and DEFINITELY the best work yard.

 One thing you may not realize is that when we are in a marina or yard, we have to stop using our heads (toilets).
 Some cruisers in the yard use a bucket (ew), especially when you wake up in the middle of the night.
-David and I stick to getting up, putting shoes on, climbing down the ladder, and walking across the yard (yet another plus for the paved surface).
+David and I stick to getting up, putting flip-flops on, climbing down the ladder, and walking across the yard (yet another plus for the paved surface, wearing flip-flops in muddy gravel results in splatters on the back of your legs).
 The Boat Works has very clean and nice Liveaboard Suites with shower and bathrooms.

 Most marinas have laundry facilities, but I’ve never been to one that was FREE!
 There are several machines at The Boat Works and they are newer and cleaner than anywhere else I’ve seen too.
 The washers were HUGE.